coderforlife/segtools/README.md

-histogram_equalizer
+segtools
 ===================

-Contains matlab scripts to histogram equalize a set of images
+Contains tools to assist in segmentation of EM data